 Alright, the title seems decent enough.
 The translator made a stylistic decision to use the common English frame “How not to ~ .”
 That’s clever enough to hint at satirical elements in the show.
 Isekai is probably too clunky for a snappy title… Maou as demon lord is on point… summoning, alright check… shoujo, young girl, not in the title but perhaps removed for the sake of fluency… dorei majutsu, slave magic… Wait, what?
 Slave Magic?
 Oh my god, what is this about?
 How could a translator ignore that?

-Because How Not to Summon a Demon Lord sounds so inoffensive as to not bat an eyelid, hopefully I can provide a more honest but less marketable English title: The Isekai Demon King and the Summoner Girls’ Slave Magic.
+Because How Not to Summon a Demon Lord sounds so inoffensive as to not bat an eyelid, hopefully I can provide a more literal but less marketable English title: The Isekai Demon King and the Summoner Girls’ Slave Magic.
 Oh my god, what is this about?

 MyAnimeList provides this helpful synopsis, likely from an awkward translation of some Japanese marketing materials (I laughed out loud at “There, there are…”):